PavanRangani/docs/docs/prd/family/browse-single-families.md

     - In case of more than one Individual, each individuals are shown in comma separated.
   - Father
   - Mother
-- Sorting order: Individuals are primarily sorted on ascending order of Generation and Secondary sorting on alphabetical order of Name.
+- Sorting order: Records are primarily sorted on ascending order of Generation and Secondary sorting on alphabetical order of Name.
 - If any column has no data, shows `-`.
 - On hover, shows hover effect and vertmore action menu to right side.
-  - Vertmore action: `Deceased` & `Delete`
+  - Vertmore action for Individuals: `Deceased` & `Delete`
+  - Vertmore action for Family member contact: `Edit`, `Convert to Individual`, `Archive`, `Restore`, `Replace & Delete`, `Delete`.
+[See more details](../contact-company/contact-requirements.md#family-member-contact)
+    - `Edit`, `Archive` & [`Convert to Individual`](../contact-company/contact-requirements.md#convert-to-individual) action is applicable only for Active contact.
+    - `Restore` action is applicable only for Archived contact.

 #### Joint
 - This section shows only those Joint whose household is No.